wfxey/NumberGuesser/README.md

 # NumberGuesser

-Just a simple terminal game.
-The game has unlimited levels!
+Just a simple terminal game with unlimited levels!

 </div>